 Planned ignoring works because your attention is a big reward for your child.

-Because your attention is such a big reward for your child, sometimes it doesn’t matter what kind of attention you give her.
+Because your attention is such a big reward for your child, sometimes it doesn’t matter what kind of attention you give your child.
 A reaction to bad behaviour is better than no attention at all, so even criticism or disciplining could feel like a reward to your child – and can actually lead to more bad behaviour.

 Planned ignoring: tips

-Here are some tips for using planned ignoring.
+Here are some tips for using planned ignoring: